Oaths to Hitler: Background

-The most famous of the oaths to Hitler was the Hitler Oath introduced to the Wehrmacht (armed forces) and civil service by Adolf Hitler in August 1934.
+The most famous of the oaths to Hitler was the Hitler oath introduced to the Wehrmacht and civil service by Hitler in August 1934.
 Those swearing the oath promised their loyalty to Hitler in person, rather than the state or its offices, and it was intended to increase loyalty to Hitler and to prevent dissidence.
 Other oaths, with similar aims, were sworn by other organisations.
 The oath sworn to Hitler by members of the Schutzstaffel (SS) predated that of the 1934 Wehrmacht oath and may have served as an inspiration or model for it.

 SS oath

-Members of the Schutzstaffel (SS), founded by the Nazi Party in 1925, swore the following oath:
+Members of the SS, founded by the Nazi Party in 1925, swore the following oath:

 The oath was renewed publicly at an annual ceremony.
-After 30 January 1941 foreign-born members of the SS swore to Hitler only as Führer, not as "Führer and Chancellor"; Volksdeutsche members of the SS continued to swear the original oath.
-SS Gruppenführers swore a supplementary oath to adhere to Heinrich Himmler's specifications for recruits even if "it means rejecting my own children or the children of my clan ...
-I swear by Adolf Hitler and by the honour of my ancestors — so help me god".
+After 30 January 1941, foreign-born members of the SS swore to Hitler only as Führer, not as "Führer and Chancellor"; Volksdeutsche members of the SS continued to swear the original oath.
+SS-Gruppenführers swore a supplementary oath to adhere to Heinrich Himmler's specifications for recruits even if "it means rejecting my own children or the children of my clan...
+I swear by Adolf Hitler and by the honour of my ancestors — so help me God."